Dynatrace/dynatrace-otel-collector/docs/dashboards/Host Dashboard.md

 The following attributes are not included in the default allow list of resource attributes in Dynatrace:s
 - `host.arch`
 - `host.ip`
-- `host.mac`
 - `host.name`
-- `os.description`
 - `os.type`
 - `process.command_line`
-- `process.executable.name`
 - `process.name`
 - `mountpoint`
 - `device`
 - `state`

-To add it, follow [this guide](https://docs.dynatrace.com/docs/shortlink/metrics-configuration#allow-list) and add the obove listed attributes (case-sensitive) to the list.
+Follow [this guide](https://docs.dynatrace.com/docs/shortlink/metrics-configuration#allow-list) and add the obove listed attributes (case-sensitive) to the allow list.
 This will ensure that this resource attribute is stored as a dimension on the metrics in Dynatrace.